Introduction

 From Dentist to General Practitioners

-Dentist – check your oral health, and any risk of future disease, and advise you on the care and treatment you need to make sure you have good oral health.
-Your dentist may refer you to the Dental Access Centres which treat patients with additional needs who cannot reasonably access dental care through general dental services.
+Dentist – checks and treats teeth and oral health.
+May refer you to the Dental Access Centres, who treat patients with additional needs who cannot reasonably access dental care through general dental services.
 They have teams of dentists, therapists, hygienists, dental nurses and non-clinical administrative staff that provide dental care.

 Designated Clinical Officer (DCO) / Designated Medical Officer (DMO) – a point of contact for local authorities, schools and colleges seeking health information or queries about health provision for children and young people with SEND.
-They are not involved in assessments or planning for individuals but are responsible for ensuring that assessment, planning and health support are carried out.
-Key role in working with health services to ensure good quality contributions to the Education, Health and Care Plan process.
+They are not involved in assessments or planning for individuals but make sure that assessment, planning and health support are carried out.
+Work with health services to make sure good quality contributions to the Education, Health and Care Plan process are made.
 The DCO comes from a paediatric therapist background and the DMO comes from a community paediatrician background.

 Designated Teacher – helps school staff to understand the things which affect how looked after children learn and achieve.
 The designated teacher has a key role in making sure there is a central point of initial contact within the school who can manage the process of how the school engages with others (e.g. social workers, virtual school heads), works in a joined up way and minimises disruption to the child’s education.
 They develop and implement the child’s Personal Education Plan (PEP).

-Educational Mental Health Practitioners (EMHPs) – offer short-term support to children and young people who are having difficulties with things like anxiety, worries and low mood.
-EMHPs can help children, young people and their parent’s carers to learn new skills to make changes and help themselves to feel better.
-They also offer support to parents and carers of primary age children up to age 12, through parenting and parent led Low Intensity Cognitive Behavioural Therapy (LICBT).
+Educational Mental Health Practitioners (EMHPs) – short-term support to children and young people who are having difficulties with things like anxiety, worries and low mood.
+Teaches new skills to make changes and help themselves to feel better.
+Support parents and carers of primary age children up to age 12, through parenting and parent led Low Intensity Cognitive Behavioural Therapy (LICBT).

 Education Safeguarding Service Officer (ESS Officer, previously known as Education Welfare Officer EWO and Education Safeguarding Advisor) – monitors attendance-based data in schools to give support and where necessary, challenge.
-Their main focus is to ensure schools explore and exhaust all early help options assuming that ‘poor attendance is the symptom of another issue’.
+Their main focus is to make sure schools use all early help options, assuming that ‘poor attendance is the symptom of another issue’.
 They can start legal interventions against families where attendance remains an issue.
 Monitors and investigates Children Missing Education.
 Also responsible for Elective Home Education monitoring and visits.

 Family Doctor – see General Practitioner (GP)